ratt-ru/meqtrees-timba/README_build.txt

 CMake attempts to find all the external dependencies in the project automatically.
 If you have these pacakges installed in an unusual place you may have to specify the locations through cmake variables.
-The variable is dependent on the package - for the names, look in the relevant Find<packageNmae>.cmake files found in the cmake directory of the src code and the system cmake module directory (usually /usr/share/cmake/Modules)
+The variable is dependent on the package - for the names, look in the relevant Find<packageName>.cmake files found in the cmake directory of the src code and the system cmake module directory (usually /usr/share/cmake/Modules)

 The list of external dependency packages are specified by the dependencies variable set